I did the big NO.

 I slept with my boss.

 At first it was exciting, and then it got old, but I didn’t know how to end it.
 Turns out, I didn’t need to.
 Someone spotted us coming out of a restaurant and necking in the parking lot afterward.
 She took the story to Human Resources.
-Now my boss is gone, fired, and I’m still here.
-And everyone’s looking at me as if I shagged him to get ahead.
+Now my boss is gone, fired, and I’m still here, and nd everyone’s looking at me as if I shagged him to get ahead.

-What do I do?
 I don’t want to quit.
 How do I live this down?
-My company is leaking gossip like an old boat, even though it’s none of everyone’s business.
+My company is leaking gossip like an old boat, even though it’s none of anyone’s business.
 Also, while my company can’t take away the bonuses I got in the last year, it’s clear I’m not going to get any more.

 When you sleep with the boss, it quickly becomes everyone’s business.
 They speculate.
 What does your special relationship mean for you and for them, and will you get the lion’s share of promotional opportunities?
 They gossip about your motivation, discussing whether you’re attracted to your boss or simply easy or opportunistic.
 As you and your boss just discovered, corporate management may feel it necessary to act swiftly to protect itself from a charge of unlawful sexual harassment.